-Regardless of which of the factors above may apply to your situation, eliminating the sugar, caffeine, junk food, complex carbohydrates and environmental toxins and increasing protein intake is likely to bring some improvement.
+Regardless of which of the factors above may apply to your situation, eliminating the sugar, caffeine, junk food, complex carbohydrates, and environmental toxins and increasing protein intake is likely to bring some improvement.
 Diet and a clean environment are the foundation for all healing paths.
 Be sure to read the pages above on diet and environmental clean-up.

-You need to have some testing done that can identify the issues I’ve mentioned above and you need a doctor who is educated about the issues I have mentioned above.
+You need to have some testing is done that can identify the issues I’ve mentioned above and you need a doctor who is educated about the issues I have mentioned above.
 Try to find a doctor who practices Functional Medicine.
 Please read this page on Functional Medicine testing.

 Be sure to read all the pages hyperlinked in blue throughout this page, as they will give you more detailed information about each of these topics.

 Also, keep in mind that all the conditions listed above are often interconnected and occur simultaneously.
-For example, someone with Candida typically has disrupted neurotransmitters, hypoglycemia, hypothyroidism, adrenal fatigue, pesticide toxicity, nutritional deficiency, hormone imbalance and food sensitivities.
+For example, someone with Candida typically has disrupted neurotransmitters, hypoglycemia, hypothyroidism, adrenal fatigue, pesticide toxicity, nutritional deficiency, hormone imbalance, and food sensitivities.
 So it takes a comprehensive approach to address all the roots.